Atlas-OS/docs/docs/getting-started/installation.md

 === ":material-microsoft: No USB Drive (recommended)"

     <!-- --8<-- [start:windowsOldNotice] -->
-    **Presuming you have enough free storage**, after finishing the Windows reinstall, `Windows.old` will be at the start of your Windows drive, containing your old data.
-You can delete this folder afterward, which this guide [covers later](#your-old-windows-installation).
+    **Only if you have enough free storage**, after finishing the Windows reinstall, `Windows.old` will be at the start of your Windows drive, containing your old data.
+You can retrieve data from the folder and delete it afterward, which this guide [covers later](#your-old-windows-installation).
     <!-- --8<-- [end:windowsOldNotice] -->

     This method only works if you're already on Windows.